Louisiana State Senate: Composition

-The Louisiana State Senate is composed of 39 senators elected from single-member districts from across the state of Louisiana by the electors thereof.
-Senators must be a qualified elector (registered voter), be at least eighteen years of age, be domiciled in their district for at least one year, and must have been a resident of the state for at least two years.
-The senate is the judge of its members' qualifications and elections.
-All candidates for a senate seat in a district run in a nonpartisan blanket primary and in a runoff if necessary.
+The Louisiana State Senate has 39 members elected from single-member districts.
+Candidates must be registered voters, at least 18 years old, residents of their district for one year, and Louisiana residents for two years.
+Senate elections use a nonpartisan primary system with runoffs if needed.
 Elections to the Senate occur every four years and senators are limited to three four-year terms (12 years).
-If a seat is vacated early during a term then it will be filled in a special election.
-Senate sessions occur every year, along with the Louisiana House of Representatives.
-The Senate convenes for sixty legislative days in general session in even-numbered years, and for forty-five days in appropriations session in odd-numbered years.
-The Senate is the upper legislative chamber of the Louisiana State Legislature and, along with the Louisiana House of Representatives, is the legislative power of the state of Louisiana.
-In addition it tries officials impeached by the House of Representatives and confirms or rejects officials nominated by the governor of Louisiana.
+If a seat is vacated early during a term, it will be filled in a special election.
+The Senate meets yearly alongside the House of Representatives.
+General sessions last 60 days in even years, and appropriations sessions last 45 days in odd years.

+The Senate is the Upper Legislative Chamber of the Louisiana State Legislature and, along with the Louisiana House of Representatives, is the legislative power of the state of Louisiana.
+In addition, it tries officials impeached by the House of Representatives and confirms or rejects officials nominated by the governor of Louisiana.